Carbon Capture, Utilization, and Storage

 • Assess data on climate change, and the effects of greenhouse gases on climate.

-• Develop a solid foundation and proficiency in methods employed for the three aspects of carbon capture, utilization and storage.
+• Develop a solid foundation and proficiency in methods employed for the three aspects of carbon capture, utilization, and storage.

 • Learn workflow and practices in the industry.
 Assess efficiency of CCUS practices.